Revealing the canalizing structure of Boolean functions: Algorithms and applications: Finding canalizing layers is NP -hard

 \begin{theorem}(adapted version of Theorem~2.5 in \cite{rosenkrantz2019symmetry}) Unless $\mathbf{P} = \mathbf{NP}$, there is no polynomial time algorithm for determining the symmetry level of a Boolean function $f$ specified as a Boolean expression, even if $f$ is a CNF expression. \end{theorem}

-This theorem was proved by showing that determining the symmetry level of a Boolean function is equivalent to solving the CNF Satisfiability Problem (SAT), which is known to be \textbf{NP}-hard.
-We will now show that a polynomial time algorithm for the identification of layers and core polynomial of a Boolean function would also yield the symmetry level in polynomial time.
+This theorem was proved by showing that determining the symmetry level of a Boolean function is equivalent to solving the CNF Satisfiability Problem (SAT), which is known to be \textbf{NP}-hard (Cook-Levin Theorem).
+We will now show that a polynomial time algorithm (with respect to the number of variables) for the identification of layers and core function of a Boolean function would also yield the symmetry level in polynomial time.

-\begin{theorem} Unless $\mathbf{P} = \mathbf{NP}$, there is no polynomial time algorithm for determining the standard monomial form (Theorem~\ref{thm:he}; \textit{i.e.}, the layers and the core polynomial) of a Boolean function~$f$ specified as a Boolean expression, even if $f$ is a CNF expression. \end{theorem} The following proof was adapted from \cite{rosenkrantz2019symmetry}. \begin{proof} Assume there is a polynomial time algorithm $\mathcal{A}$ that yields the canonical monomial form, as stated in Theorem~\ref{thm:he}, for any Boolean function.
-We will show that $\mathcal{A}$ can be used to efficiently solve the CNF Satisfiability problem (SAT) which is known to be NP-hard \cite{garey1979}.
+\begin{theorem} Unless $\mathbf{P} = \mathbf{NP}$, there is no polynomial time algorithm for determining the standard extended monomial form (Theorem~\ref{thm:he}; \textit{i.e.}, the layers and the core function) of a Boolean function~$f$ specified as a Boolean expression, even if $f$ is a CNF expression. \end{theorem} The following proof was adapted from \cite{rosenkrantz2019symmetry}. \begin{proof}[Proof of Theorem~\ref{thm:layers_nphard}] Assume there is a polynomial time algorithm $\mathcal{A}$ (in the size of the inputs) that yields the canonical monomial form, as stated in Theorem~\ref{thm:he}, for any Boolean function.
+We will show that $\mathcal{A}$ can be used to efficiently solve (in polynomial time) the CNF Satisfiability problem (SAT) which is known to be \textbf{NP}-hard (Cook-Levin Theorem, see Section 2.6 of~\cite{garey1979}).